 Instructions

-- Add in the chopped onion and saute for 3-5 minutes, stirring occasionally, until the onions become translucent and start to brown.
+- Add the onion and saute for 3-5 minutes, stirring occasionally, until the onions become translucent and start to brown.

-- Next, add in the minced garlic, dried herbs and tomato paste and cook for an additional 1-2 minutes while stirring until the tomato paste melts into the other ingredients.
+- Add the minced garlic, dried herbs, and tomato paste and cook for 1-2 minutes, while stirring, until the tomato paste melts into the other ingredients.

-- Deglaze the pot by pouring in the red wine and scraping the bottom to remove any bits stuck to it.
+- Deglaze the pot with the red wine and scrape the bottom to remove any stuck-on bits.

-- Use the sauce immediately or cool completely and store for use later.
-For a smoother texture, use an immersion blender to blend to the desired consistency.
+- Use the sauce immediately or cool completely and store for later. (see note below)

 Bryan